SILs as pseudoscience

 The use of integrity levels to achieve ultra high levels of safety has become an ‘accepted wisdom’ in the safety community.
-Yet I remain unconvinced as to their efficacy, and in this post I argue that integrity levels are not scientific in any real sense of that term.
+Yet I remain unconvinced as to their efficacy, and in this post I argue that integrity levels are not scientific in any real sense of that term which leads in turn to the logical question of whether the work in any real sense.

 As any test of a theory cannot prove the truth of a theory only disprove it, when we say a theory is testable we are not saying that we can prove it, only that there exists an opportunity to disprove or falsify it.
 This concept of disproof is very much akin to the legal principal of finding a person ‘not guilty’, rather than ‘innocent’ of a charge.
 Which leaves us with a problem as to how science really works, if we presume that it’s science’s job to prove things.